royw/check_pyproject/README.md

 ### Adding a dependency using hatch

-Manually edit the `pyproject.toml` file and add the dependency to both the [project] and [tool.poetry] dependency tables.
+Manually edit the `pyproject.toml` file and add the dependency to both [project] and [tool.poetry] dependency tables.
 Then running

     task build